 Most people with acute valley fever don't require treatment.
-Even when symptoms are severe, the best therapy for otherwise healthy adults is often bed rest and fluid intake.
 Still, doctors carefully monitor people with valley fever.

-If symptoms don't improve or become worse, or you're at increased risk of complications, your doctor may prescribe an antifungal medication, such as fluconazole.
+If symptoms don't improve, last a long time or become worse, or you're at increased risk of complications, your doctor may prescribe an antifungal medication, such as fluconazole.
 Antifungal medications are also used for people with chronic or disseminated disease.

 More serious infection may first be treated with an intravenous antifungal medication such as amphotericin B (Abelcet, Ambisome, others).